DrLex0/print3d-adjustable-glass-bed-bracket/README.md

 If you use the *spring-loaded knobs,* read the instructions from their README, and skip the following paragraph because those knobs make it redundant.

 Otherwise, the correct workflow is to first **preheat** your bed with the glass plate on top, and only tighten the knobs when the temperature is stable.
 The reason is that borosilicate glass has a much lower thermal expansion coefficient than the bed, therefore if you would tighten it cold and then heat, the bed will become larger w.r.t. the plate, and it may be loose enough to wiggle around.
-The whole point of these brackets is that it is very easy to adjust them, so it is better to adjust them when it is not really necessary, than not to adjust them when it is needed.
+The whole point of these brackets is that it is very easy to adjust them, so it is better to adjust them when not really necessary, than *not* to adjust them when needed.

 Do not tighten the knobs like crazy.
 Just tighten them up to the point where the glass cannot move.
 Over-tightening may cause the plastic to deform, or the plate to lift if you did not print the brackets with accurate dimensions.